Scolecobasidium anomalum

-Ochroconis anomala is a species of fungus of the Ascomycota group described in 2012.
+Scolecobasidium anomalum is a species of fungus of the Ascomycota group described in 2012.
 It was isolated from the black stains that appeared on the walls of Lascaux Cave in France.
-The species was discovered along with a closely related O. lascauxensis.
+The species was discovered along with a closely related S. lascauxense.
 The species are regarded as a threat to the prehistoric paintings of the cave.

 The fungus was honoured as one of the "Top 10 New Species" discovered in 2012 selected by the International Institute for Species Exploration at Arizona State University among more than 140 nominated species.
 The uniqueness is its recent emergence and serious threat to the cave painting.
 The selection was declared on 22 May 2013.